Sharashchandra/TikTok-Business-API/README.md

 Follow the steps outlined here to [create a client object](#Initializing-a-client)

-All of the function take the same parameters `params` as mentioned in the official documentation unless specified.
+All of the GET/LIST functions take the same parameters `params` and all the POST methods take `data` as mentioned in the official documentation unless specified.

 The client object keeps a track of the advertiser id and passes it along with each request.
 There is no need to explicitly pass it in the params.